Nishanth-K1213/M1_Game_McqTypeQuizgame/1_Requirements/README.md

 ## Overview
+the main overview of this miniproject consist of the fallowing points listed below
 - there 20 quetions in the game quiz
 - each quetions have 4 options
 - each quetions carry 5 points
 - no negative points
 - finally rating
 - end of the quiz game
+this project will improves our general knowlege by playing this game.

+## Research
+* this application which is improves the kids general knowledge by playing quiz game instead of playing unnessesary games which will be very useful for the users who play.

 ## Requirements
 - supported software tool for excuting the code
 - required little bit of memory for the storage
 - laptop to devolop the code in tools
 - devolpe code for the usee name, Help window, high score window, and exit window

-## Cost and Features
-- this is the cost free gaming project
-- improving general knowledge
-- learning with entertainment

 ## SWOT ANALYSIS
 | content | Description |